Fields of dahlias at Roozengaarde in Skagit County. Credit: JiaYing Grygiel

 Snow Goose Produce is open seven days a week.
 The season typically runs through Oct.
 1 every year, though it may stay open an extra week if the weather is especially nice.

 More Mount Vernon eats

-In town, we stopped at the Skagit Valley Food Co-op (202 S. First St., Mount Vernon) for a socially-distanced picnic in the car.
-This happened to be in a parking lot with a view of a colorful mural being created.
+In town, we stopped at the Skagit Valley Food Co-op (202 S. First St., Mount Vernon) and loaded up on tasty picnic fare.
 Two blocks away, Skagit River Brewery (404 S. Third St., Mount Vernon) is a kid-friendly brewpub with casual fare and patio seating.

 The overhead model train at The Chuckwagon Drive-In (800 N. Fourth St., Mount Vernon) makes getting burgers extra fun for the family.
 On the west side of the Skagit River, try The Net (18037 Memorial Highway, Mount Vernon) for old-school burgers and shakes, or find family Mexican cuisine at Mexico Cafe (1320 Memorial Highway, Mount Vernon).

 This next stop warrants a visit to Mount Vernon all by itself: Lang’s Horse and Pony Farm (21463 Little Mountain Rd., Mount Vernon).
 Lang’s offers pony rides, family trail rides, camps and lessons.

 Since pony riding is all outdoors, it felt safe.
 Parents will need to fill out a lengthy waiver before riding.
 There are plenty of hand sanitizer dispensers around, and plan to follow masking guidelines in effect at the time of your visit.